Cambridgene’s team includes the core team, business and scientific advisers and collaborators in academic research institutions.

 Arthur Wuster, Computational Biologist, Genentech (formerly a postdoctoral fellow at the Sanger Institute), San Francisco, USA

-Christoph Steinbeck, Team Leader of Chemoinformatics and Metabolism, EMBL – European Bioinformatics Institute, Cambridge, UK
+Christoph Steinbeck, Professor for Analytical Chemistry, Friedrich-Schiller-University in Jena, Germany / ex-Team Leader of Chemoinformatics and Metabolism, EMBL – European Bioinformatics Institute, Cambridge, UK